AliKhudiyev/Big-Number/README.md

 # Big-Number
-The number type which can hold and operate(work with) bigger double values whose digits are more than milions or even billions.
+The number type which can hold and operate(work with) bigger numbers whose digits are more than thousands or even millions.

 ## Number hieararchy and its specifications.
 There are 3 main classes you can use: